Case of impacted Canines created with Cephx AI algorithms

 About ORCA Dental AI

-ORCA is the leading provider of AI and deep learning solutions, bringing automated and accurate interpretations of the dental imagery.
-The company’s technology helps dental practitioners to improve office efficiency and productivity, to save time and effort and to reduce medico-legal risk.
+ORCA’s AI and deep learning solutions allow automated and accurate interpretations of dental imagery.
+The company’s technology helps dental practitioners to improve office efficiency and productivity, save time and energy, and to reduce medico-legal risk.

-ORCA envisions a world where it’s highly sophisticated capabilities, will immediately and seamlessly provide diagnostics, visual treatment suggestions and pathology findings.
-The solutions covers all types of dental imagery namely X-rays, CTs and intraoral scans.
+ORCA envisions a world where its highly sophisticated capabilities will immediately and seamlessly provide diagnostics, visual treatment suggestions and pathology findings.
+The solutions cover all types of dental imagery namely X-rays, CTs and intraoral scans.

 ORCA aims to provide services to the entire dental ecosystem including Orthodontists, GPs and Prosthodontists.
-ORCA has partnered with the leading dental imaging manufacturers and top market players across the entire dental value chain, including Dentsply Sirona, Cefla and Planmeca.
-For more information about ORCA’s advanced solutions, visit http://www.orca-dental.ai.
+ORCA has partnered with the leading dental imaging manufacturers and top market players across the entire dental value chain, including Dentsply Sirona, Cefla, and Planmeca.

 https://cephx.com/wp-content/uploads/2020/01/picturemessage_2x23zcqg.yrq_.jpg10661600Danny Abrahamhttps://cephx.com/wp-content/uploads/2018/10/CephX-by-ORCA-Blue-11.pngDanny Abraham2020-01-27 11:52:572022-01-27 07:11:01ORCA Dental AI Announces the Appointment of Mr. Chen Porat as VP Sales